ADVERTISING AT CURTAINUP

 A CurtainUp Review

 The play, as most theater goers know, begins in a fairy-tale fashion, with Lear cutting up his kingdom like a birthday cake, and generously portioning it out to his three daughters, but expecting them to in turn express their filial love to him.
 While his elder daughters Goneril and Regan willingly play along with this, Cordelia, the youngest, sees through the foolishness, and remains proudly silent.
 Enraged, Lear disinherits her and goes to live with the other daughters who end up turning him out into the rainy night.
-The king turned beggar loses his mind as he contends withh a fierce storm on the heath, and the rich old king turns beggar.
+The king turned beggar loses his mind as he contends withh a fierce storm on the heath.
 The rest of the story is a criss-cross of tears and laughter, intrigue and revenge — and, ultimately, of redemption and love.

 This Lear originated at the Donmar Warehouse's intimate space (Lizzie Loveridge's review of that production is re-posted after this review).
 Happily, this British transfer doesn't get swallowed up in the cavernous Harvey Theater.
 In fact, the brooding Brooklyn venue seems quite in keeping with the epic grotesquerie of the play.
 And with Christopher Oram's stark all-white set fusing with Neil Austin's lighting, the stage takes on a primal look and atmosphere.
 Contrasting with this bleached-out background are Oram's chic-looking black costumes, which allows the entire stage to become a shifting chiaroscuro of light and dark.